davidmenlove/actuarial-motor-insurance-pricing-analytics/docs/methodology/README.md

 The selected severity model is saved as a model artifact and used by downstream Monte Carlo simulations.

+### Severity Data Note

+The freMTPL2 severity dataset contains several highly repeated claim amounts.
+These fixed amounts are a known feature of the dataset and arise from standardized French motor claims settlement conventions.
+As a result, the empirical severity histogram contains visible spikes.

+Continuous Gamma and Lognormal severity distributions are fitted to approximate the overall severity distribution for pricing purposes, rather than to reproduce each discrete settlement amount exactly.

 ---

 ## 5. Monte Carlo Pricing Simulation